RonenNess/adder/README.md

 ![Performance table](img/performance.png "Performance table")

 These tests execute the same logic with Adder and JavaScript couple thousands of times, and measure the time it took to execute each code.

+Please note:

+- The tests above don't include compile time (Adder scripts are compiled prior the tests).
+- Adder programs that execute multiple times have internal caching which makes them faster.
+If your project runs lots of different Adder scripts but each program only once, performance would be slightly worse.

 For more info check out *tests/performance.html*.

 ___